IT’S MY EVERGLADES—A Personal Account Of The 2012 Marshall Foundation River Of Grass Canoe Expedition

 She drove the six miles down the levee on that first night with her homemade shrimp and sausage stew and throughout the trip either met us every evening with another homemade meal or had one packed with us that we could heat up.
 She also helped us keep supplied with breakfast and lunch fixings, water, and whatever else we needed.

 After dinner today we had the first of our nightly chats into the Radio Green Earth microphone, facilitated by Jim Jackson.
 These were extremely wide-ranging and helped us discuss what we’d seen that day, what we thought about what we’d seen and answer any questions we had.
-I considered them, along with the student podcasts, to which everyone also contributed, the most valuable parts of the trip. (all of Jim’s material is available at Radio Green Earth and all of the podcasts, video and photos from the trip–as well as Jim’s material–will be available at the foundation site)
+I considered them, along with the student podcasts, to which everyone also contributed, the most valuable parts of the trip. (all of Jim’s material is available at Radio Green Earth and all of the podcasts, video and photos from the trip–as well as Jim’s material–will be available at the Marshall Foundation site.

 We talked about cattails tonight.
 They’re generally evidence that an area has been disturbed and that the water quality is low.
 If you only get onto the fringes of the Everglades, such as along this canal we were on, probably all you’ll see are cattails, and you’ll never get to enjoy a true Everglades sawgrass marsh, as we did later this trip.
 Cattails are also way tougher to paddle through than sawgrass is.